 - Should You Worry If One Breast Produces Less Milk Than The Other?

 - How To Increase Milk Supply In One Breast?

 Why Does One Breast Produce Less Milk Than The Other?

 Figuring out why one breast may produce less milk than the other isn’t always easy, because it could be down to several reasons, some of which may be combined.

 Some of the most common reasons why this could be happening include:

-One possible reason is because one of your breasts has a lower amount of mammary or glandular tissue.
+One possible reason is that one of your breasts has a lower amount of mammary or glandular tissue.

 Mammary tissue is made up of 15 to 20 lobes that produce milk, and the key thing to be aware of is that because a woman can have a natural variation between her breasts, the size of your ducts may vary between your left and right boob.

-On a similar note, the natural variation from one side of your breast to the other might mean that one of your breasts has a stronger letdown then the other.
+On a similar note, the natural variation from one side of your breast to the other might mean that one of your breasts has a stronger letdown than the other.